SupaplexOSM/street_parking.py/README.md

 - This script is working for countries with right hand traffic.
 In countries with left hand traffic, some adjustments might be necessary (not tested/supported yet)

 - Background: This script was originally based on very basic programming and QGIS knowledge.
 Many steps have been solved more effectively in the meantime, but there are more that can certainly be solved much more elegantly.
 Plus there are still some (marked) TODO's that would make it even better.
 I am happy about improvements and extensions!

+## Methodology - OSM Street Parking Project

+There is a detailed [https://parkraum.osm-verkehrswende.org/project-prototype-neukoelln/report](report about the methodology of OSM street parking analysis) in German language as well as a shorter [https://www.openstreetmap.org/user/Supaplex030/diary/396104](english blog post).
+This is also the base of the [https://parkraum.osm-verkehrswende.org/project-vector-tiles/](OSM Street Parking Project), which has further automated this methodology and made the interpolation of OSM street parking data more scalable.

 ## Example Images